Raspberry Pi IoT: The Best Project to get started with IoT ! Pt 1

 sudo dd bs=1m if=path_of_your_image.img of=/dev/diskn

-After writing the image file to your SD Card, insert it in the respective slot (at the back of your pi) and we are ready to boot!
+After writing the image file to your SD Card, insert it into the respective slot (at the back of your Pi) and we are ready to boot!

-Getting a dedicated monitor, mouse and keyboard to use your Raspberry Pi might become an unnecessary hassle.
-Access to just the terminal is sufficient to get most things done.
-So we eliminate the need for extra hardware by logging into Pi using your personal laptop through SSH.
-Latest versions of Raspbian come with SSH enabled by default therefore you can run Pi remotely even while setting up for the first time.
+Getting a dedicated monitor, mouse, and keyboard to use your Raspberry Pi might become an unnecessary hassle.
+Access to the terminal is sufficient to get most things done.
+So we eliminate the need for extra hardware by logging into the Pi using your personal laptop through SSH.
+Latest versions of Raspbian come with SSH enabled by default, therefore, you can run Pi remotely even while setting it up for the first time.